-Shonibare's work, ‘Nelson's Ship in a Bottle' was the 2010 Fourth Plinth Commission, and was displayed in Trafalgar Square, London, until January 2012.
+Shonibare's work, ‘Nelson's Ship in a Bottle' was the 2010 Fourth Plinth Commission, and was displayed in Trafalgar Square, London until January 2012.
 This work was later acquired by the National Maritime Museum, now permanently on display outside the museum's new entrance in Greenwich Park, London.
-In 2012, the Royal Opera House commissioned ‘Globe Head Ballerina' (2012) now on display on the exterior overlooking Russell Street in Covent Garden.
-A permanent public installation of a ‘Wind Sculpture' at Howick Place, London, England was unveiled in 2014.
+In 2012 the Royal Opera House commissioned ‘Globe Head Ballerina' (2012) and this was on display on the building's exterior overlooking Russell Street in Covent Garden until 2017.
+A permanent public installation of a ‘Wind Sculpture' at Howick Place, London, UK was unveiled in 2014.